Free Legal Information

 The Inheritance Act (or the Inheritance (Provision for Family and Dependents) Act 1975, to give it its full title) was passed to help spouses, children, civil partners, cohabitees and other surviving dependents who have been left to cope without sufficient money to...

-The Family Pets on Divorce
+The Family Business on Divorce

 Family Mediation